rankynbass/XIVLauncher4rpm/README.md

 # XIVLauncher4rpm

 RPMs and build files for native versions of <a href=https://github.com/goatcorp/FFXIVQuickLauncher>FFXIVQuickLauncher</a>.
 Currently only tested on
-Fedora 35, 36, and openSUSE LEAP 15.4.
+Fedora 35, 36, openSUSE LEAP 15.4, and openSUSE Tumbleweed.
 It'll probably work for other distros as well, if you can work out the dependencies.
-Try at your own risk
-(minimal as it probably is).
+Try at your own risk (minimal as it probably is).

-**Warning!
-This version is not officially supported.
-It works for me, but ymmv**

 If you don't know what you're doing, I'd suggest following these instructions: <a href=https://goatcorp.github.io/faq/steamdeck>XIVLauncher Steam Deck
 Installation Guide</a>.
 It says Steam Deck, but it should work for most Linux distibutions.
 Or get it directly from